SNMartin1/solo-project/README.md

 ### Prerequisites

-Link to software that is required to install the app (e.g. node).
+Link to software that is required to install the app (e.g. node, Filestack API).

 - [Node.js](https://nodejs.org/en/)
-- List other prerequisites here
+- Filestack API - You will need your own API Key.
+You can find instructions for getting a key at https://www.filestack.com/docs.

 ### Installing